Steve-Koller/personal-site/content/authors/admin/_index.md

 email: "skoller@miami.edu"
 ---

 I'm a second-year Environmental Science and Policy PhD student at the University of Miami's Abess Center for Ecosystem Science and Policy.
-My research combines environmental science and economics to study flood risk and policy design.
-Current work focuses on public infrastructure investments and land use policy in the floodplain, as well as the National Insurance Program.
+I study flood risk and policy design for flood risk mitigation.
+My current research focuses on public flood risk mitigation infrastructure; land use policy in the floodplain; the relationship between housing density and National Flood Insurance Program outcomes; and tidal flooding impacts on low-income households' assets.